210823-java-msa-wvu/project-1/README.md

 Presentation date: Friday, October 8, 2021

 ## Requirements
-- All required business rules from the [TRMS.docx] must be implemented.
+- All required business rules from the [Project1 TRMS.docx](https://github.com/210823-java-msa-wvu/project-1/blob/d23ac4e02ffca47d908cb1ff0217aff427be6bef/Project1%20TRMS.docx) must be implemented.
   - (The ability for an employee to upload a document can be considered a stretch goal).
 - All application data must be stored in an RDS
   - Database must be in 3NF.